-If you applying for a waste recovery activity involving the permanent deposit on waste on land for construction or land reclamation you must fill in this question.
-You must provide us with a copy of your waste recovery plan that complies with Regulatory Guidance Note 13, highlighting any changes made since pre-application discussions and tell us the reference number you have given the document.
+You must provide us with a copy of your waste recovery plan that complies with the guidance on waste recovery plans and permits, highlighting any changes made since pre-application discussions and tell us the reference number you have given the document.
+You can get the guidance by calling 0300 065 3000 or by downloading them from our guidance webpages.

-Before applying for a permit to deposit waste on land you should refer to our guidance (RGN 13) which will help you decide whether the proposed activity is recovery or disposal.
+Before applying for a permit to deposit waste on land you should refer to the guidance on waste recovery plans and permits which will help you decide whether the proposed activity is recovery or disposal.
 You should prepare your case and then present it to us before you submit your permit application.
-We will endeavour to advise you whether we think your proposal is recovery or disposal within 10 working days (excluding back holidays), from the date we receive the information.
-We will contact you if the decision is likely to take significantly longer, and advise you when a response will be provided.
+We will endeavour to advise you whether we think your proposal is recovery or disposal within 25 working days from the date we receive the information.
+We will contact you if the decision is likely to take significantly longer and advise you when a response will be provided.